josejesus823/josejesus823/README.md

 <br>

 ## ☀️ **About me**
 I'm passionate about programming and technology.
 I enjoy exploring new languages and tools to solve problems creatively.
-I also love tackling competitive logic challenges Here, you'll find details about my projects, skills, and the technologies I work with.
+I also love tackling competitive logic challenges Here, you'll find details about my projects skills, and the technologies I work with.

 <br>